Danail-Irinkov/near-integrate/docs/naj-installation.md

 let config = getConfig('testnet')

-// Adding a keystore is optional for executing view calls let keyStore = new nearAPI.keyStores.BrowserLocalStorageKeyStore() config.deps = { keyStore: keyStore }
+// Adding a keystore is optional, but required for modifying the blockchain let keyStore = new nearAPI.keyStores.BrowserLocalStorageKeyStore() config.deps = { keyStore: keyStore }